atfa/atfa/README.md

   - _The 7th International Conference on Artificial Intelligence and Big Data (ICAIBD 2024)_
   - A prestigious role acknowledging my academic contributions and expertise in AI and Big Data.

+- **Session Chair of Session 3 on CAIT 2024**
+  - _2024 5th International Conference on Computers and Artificial Intelligence Technology (ICAIBD 2024)_
+  - A prestigious role acknowledging my academic contributions and expertise in Computers and Artificial Intelligence Technology.

 ## Professional Experience

 - **Faculty Member**